aaronshaver/google-privacy-enhancer/README.md

 Firefox Add-on
 ------------

-The Firefox add-on was not written by me.
+The Firefox add-on was not written by Aaron Shaver.
 I haven't yet tested it yet.
-It's by https://github.com/clarkbw/, so please direct questions to him.
+It's by Bryan Clark.
+Please direct questions about the add-on to him at https://github.com/clarkbw/.